Head Coach Nigel R Gray

 • 5km PB 14:35

-Through my 19 years of racing experience as a professional multisport athlete, I have logged countless hours of training and racing.
-I have raced and trained all over North America, Europe, Australia and New Zealand.
-I have trained with some of the best triathletes in the world and have worked with some of the top coaches.
+Through my 25 years of racing experience as a professional multisport athlete, I have logged countless hours of training and racing.
+I have raced and trained all over North America, Europe, Middle East, Australia and New Zealand.
+I have trained with some of the best triathletes in the world and have worked with some of the best coaches.
 Even after all these years, I still can’t wait to get out and train everyday!

 My interest in coaching began with my determination to become a better athlete myself.
 My racing career has had its ups and downs, and this has forced me to continually look for ways to get better.
 It helped me to realize that all athletes are different and just because a program works well for one athlete it won’t necessarily work well for everyone.
 This led me to look more at the science behind training and to realize that any good training plan is based on sound exercise physiology principles, not the latest trends.
 This scientific foundation combined with my training and racing experience naturally led me towards coaching.